 The course is part of the Master program in economics and is open to master students of related programs, e.g. in marketing, management, social economics, as well as exchange students.
 Participants need to have a solid knowledge of microeconomics and game theory, that is at least of the level obtained by passing the compulsory master lectures Microeconomics and Game Theory (see modules handbook of the MSE for details on the taught material in these classes).

 Organization & Literature

 Slides for the lecture will typically be made available one week ahead on StudOn.
 The password for the course will be announced in the first lecture.
 The course is completely in English (lectures, exercises, homework assignments and the exam).
 Instead of a textbook students will read 1-2 research articles per week, which will be announced in a reading list accompanying the lecture units.

 The grading is based on a final exam (90 minutes) at the end of the term covering the topics discussed in the lectures and exercises.
-In addition students have the opportunity to improve on their grade by solving homework assignments.
-There will be two homework assignments, which will be given out in class and which can be handed in by teams of two students.
-Both homework assignments will be due during the term.
-Students will typically have one or two weeks to work on a homework assignment.
+In addition students have the opportunity to improve on their grade by solving a homework assignment.
+The homework assignment will be given out on November 16 and will be due by December 14.
+Students interested in taking the assignment are asked to notify Edmund Baker by November 2.
 The exam has to be passed in order to pass the class.
 The format of the final exam is yet to be determined.
 We keep you updated on any developments on StudOn.
 By passing the course Master students receive 5 ECTS points.
 Feel free to ask further questions regarding the course content or the organizational details.
-Please send any inquiries to Andreas Friedl (email@example.com).
+Please send any inquiries to Edmund Baker.